-Bracing for buildings with light straw-clay infill shall be in accordance with Section R602.10 and shall use Method LIB.
+Bracing for buildings with light straw-clay infill shall be in accordance with Section R602.10.
 Walls with light straw-clay infill shall use Method LIB and shall not be sheathed with solid sheathing.
 Walls without light straw-clay infill shall comply with any bracing method prescribed by this code.

-Straw shall be wheat, rye, oats, rice or barley, and shall be free of visible decay and insects.
+Straw shall be stems of wheat, rye, oats, rice or barley, and shall be free of visible decay, insects and green plant material.

-Light straw-clay shall contain not less than 65 percent and not more than 85 percent straw, by volume of bale-compacted straw to clay soil.
-Loose straw shall be mixed and coated with clay slip such that there is not more than 5 percent uncoated straw, and shall be in accordance with Table AR103.2.3.
+A light straw-clay mixture shall consist of loose straw mixed and coated with clay slip such that there is not more than 5 percent uncoated straw, and shall be in accordance with Table AR103.2.3.

 Light straw-clay and its exterior finish shall be not less than 8 inches (203 mm) above exterior finished grade.

 An approved moisture barrier shall separate the bottom of light straw-clay walls from any masonry or concrete foundation or slab that directly supports the walls.
 Penetrations and joints in the barrier shall be sealed with an approved sealant.

 Light straw-clay shall be permitted to be in contact with untreated wood members.

 Nonwood structural members in contact with light straw-clay shall be resistant to corrosion or shall be coated to prevent corrosion with an approved coating.